 Many people at Hardwicke (barristers and staff) give up their time to undertake roles in a range of charitable organisations as trustees or participants in other ways.
-Many barristers provide pro bono (free) advice to those who cannot afford legal representation through schemes run by organisations including the Bar Pro Bono Unit, ELAAS, CLIPS and FRU.
+Our barristers provide pro bono (free) advice to those who cannot afford legal representation through schemes run by organisations including the Bar Advocate scheme, ELAAS, CLIPS and FRU.

 Sometimes a barrister will agree to take a case on a pro bono basis either at the start or for the entirety of a case.
 Sometimes clients will be able to get funding once the case has started.
 These decisions are for individual barristers to make with the support of Hardwicke.

 Hardwicke has developed strong links to organisations that provide free representation, including charities and Citizens Advice Bureaux.